Dogs in Parks

-Page wire fencing and gates along leash optional trails in PKOLS (Mount Douglas Park)
+New wire fencing and gates being installed on leash optional trails in PKOLS (Mount Douglas Park)

-Partial fencing and chicanes will be installed in select areas to help guide people and dogs along the trails.
-This will reduce conflicts with other trail users and help keep people and dogs out of sensitive natural areas.
+Where on-leash and leash-optional trails intersect, partial fencing and signed chicanes will help people and dogs navigate areas with different regulations.
+These aim to reduce conflicts between trail users and keep people and dogs out of sensitive natural areas.

 New Animal Bylaws